haiwera-silk-cd/magento-devdocs/guides/v2.1/cloud/project/project-webint-branch.md

 3. Click Configure Environment.
 4. On the **Settings** tab, click **ON** for **HTTP access control** to enable secure access.
 You can choose between credentials or IP addresses to filter for access.
 5. To filter by credentials, click **Add Login**, enter a username and password, and click again **Add Login** to add.
-6. To filter by IP address, enter the IP addresses in a list with `deny`或`allow`.
-For example:
+6. To filter by IP address, enter the IP addresses in a list with `deny`或`allow`. 例如:

         123.456.789.111/29 allow
         123.456.789.112/29 allow